-The Visit to Lake Katwe gains you cultural and historic insight into salt trading of the past and salt mining in the area today.
-This is a half-day activity while visiting Queen Elizbeth Park in Uganda.
-A time to meet the people who harvest the salt from Lake Katwe, a task that is tough today as it was in the past.
+The Visit to Lake Katwe gains you a cultural and historical insight into salt trading of the past and salt mining in the area today.
+It is a half-day activity while visiting Queen Elizbeth Park in Uganda.
+A time to meet the people who harvest the salt from Lake Katwe, a task that is as tough today as it was in the past.

-The lake does not support any wildlife since it is simply too salty and that same salt makes work here for the men and women quite dangerous and they work without protective gear to speak of.
-The process of harvesting salt has not changed during the last 500 years.
+The lake does not support any wildlife since it is simply too salty, and that same salt makes work here for the men and women quite dangerous, and they work without protective gear to speak of.
+The process of harvesting salt has not changed during the last 600 years.
 A German company erected a Factory that operated for a mere month when the pipes corroded.
-The old factory is a part of the guided walk that begins on a path that has been used for hundreds of years to carry the salt from the lake.
+The old factory is a part of the guided walk.
+It begins on a path that has been used for hundreds of years.
+The same way has been used to carry the salt from the lake tp processing area.

 You will come across a network of paths that have been constructed along with grass huts that provide some relief from the blaze of the equatorial sun since Lake Katwe is just on the equator.
-During your time here you experience the toughness of life for the hundreds of workers you will see along your guided walk here and the amazing thing is that nothing has changed in the way the salt is harvested over the years and it is the main source of income for most here.
+During your time here, you experience the toughness of life for the hundreds of workers you will see along your guided walk here, and the fantastic thing is that nothing has changed in the way the salt is harvested over the years.
+It is the primary source of income for most here.

 Salt is harvested here in two ways.
 The mining of Rock Salt and Salt Winning.
 Men mine the rock salt in the middle of the Lake.
 Men and women in the salt-pans do Salt-Willing

 The lake is also a source of a black mud called Trona.
 It is turned into fertilizer and also used in making glass.
 Salt mining, however, has some adverse effects on people’s health and the environment.

 Visit the Lake Katwe Salt Works while in Queen Elizabeth Park in Uganda.

 - Choosing the right Tour Operator for your Safari in Uganda - May 6, 2021